 - Legal responsibilities

-3. Answer Questions About How Your Business Will Manage an Emergency
+3. Question How Your Business Will Manage an Emergency

 After you pin down the various aspects of your business you’ll need to address, you’ll want to get more granular with your thought process.
 Below, I’ve listed examples of the types of questions to ask yourself and others in your business.
 I encourage you to think of how you’ll handle these in the short-term (during and immediately after a disaster) and long-term (on an ongoing basis in the days, weeks, and months following a major disaster).